Reasoning Strategies¶

 - Configuration Reference - All reasoning options

-- Build a Coding Assistant - Chain-of-thought example
+- Building a Coding Assistant - Chain-of-thought example

 Reasoning Configuration Reference¶